confluentinc/examples/ccloud/docs/beginner-cloud.rst

       Created connector datagen_ccloud_pageviews lcc-zno83

 #.
-The connector may take up to 5 minutes to provision, use the following command to check if the
+The connector may take up to 5 minutes to provision.
+Run the following command to check the connector status
-   connector is `PROVISIONING` or `RUNNING`.

    .. code-block:: bash